Randy Kirk

-Randall Scott Kirk (born December 27, 1964) is an American former professional football linebacker and special teams member who played thirteen seasons in the National Football League (NFL).
-He played high school football at Bellarmine College Preparatory and college football at San Diego State University.
+Randall Scott Kirk (born December 27, 1964) is an American former professional football player who was a linebacker and special teams member for 13 seasons in the National Football League (NFL).
+He played high school football at Bellarmine College Preparatory and college football for the San Diego State Aztecs.
 He began playing for the San Diego Chargers in 1987, and played for several teams from 1987 to 1999.